 biography

-Michelle Kaffenberger is the Head of Evidence Translation for the What Works Hub for Global Education, University of Oxford, and a Senior Fellow with the McCourt School of Public Policy, Georgetown University.
-Michelle leads and oversees multidisciplinary research and policy synthesis to improve foundational learning in low- and middle-income countries, with a focus on translating evidence into actionable insights for practitioners and policymakers.
+Michelle Kaffenberger is the Director of Evidence Translation for the What Works Hub for Global Education, University of Oxford, and a Senior Fellow with the McCourt School of Public Policy, Georgetown University.
+Michelle conducts research and leads innovative evidence synthesis and translation efforts focused on making research on improving foundational learning actionable for policymakers and practitioners.
 She provides strategic leadership and management to the evidence translation team and workstreams and contributes to cross-programme learning, strategic partnerships, and policy engagement.

 Michelle began her career establishing a new base of operations for an international nonprofit in Darjeeling, India.
-She holds an M.A. in Economic Development from Vanderbilt University, and a B.A. in Political Science from Ohio University.
+She holds a PhD in Global Development from the University of East Anglia, an MA in Development Economics from Vanderbilt University, and a BA in Political Science from Ohio University.
 Michelle is based in Washington, DC.

 Related